rust-lang/book/src/ch10-02-traits.md

 parameter after a colon and inside angle brackets.

-The `impl Trait` syntax is convenient and makes for more concise code in simple cases.
-The trait bound syntax can express more complexity in other cases.
+The `impl Trait` syntax is convenient and makes for more concise code in simple cases, while the fuller trait bound syntax can express more complexity in other cases.
 For example, we can have two parameters that implement `Summary`.
-Using the `impl Trait` syntax looks like this:
+Doing so with the `impl Trait` syntax looks like this:

 ```rust,ignore
 pub fn notify(item1: &impl Summary, item2: &impl Summary) {
 ```

-If we wanted this function to allow `item1` and `item2` to have different types, using `impl Trait` would be appropriate (as long as both types implement `Summary`).
-If we wanted to force both parameters to have the same type, that’s only possible to express using a trait bound, like this:
+Using `impl Trait` is appropriate if we want this function to allow `item1` and `item2` to have different types (as long as both types implement `Summary`).
+If we want to force both parameters to have the same type, however, we must use a trait bound, like this:

 ```rust,ignore
 pub fn notify<T: Summary>(item1: &T, item2: &T) {